QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 This document defines the use of configuration templates in the context of YANG-driven network management protocols such as NETCONF {{!RFC6241}} and RESTCONF {{!RFC8040}}.
-Template data could be created based on any existing YANG data models.
+By defining a common set of nodes as a configuration template and applying the configuration template repeatedly, it avoids the redundant definition of identical configuration and also ensures consistency of it.
+Configuration template could be used based on any existing YANG data models, this document doesn't make any assumption on the YANG data model design, i.e., does not rely on the shared profile/group defined in the YANG data model.

 ## Editorial Note (To be removed by RFC Editor)